starcraftman/pakit/README.md

 **What IS installed**: `pakit -l`

+**Edit Config**:
-Now let us examine simple recipe configuration & updating.
+Now let us examine simple recipe configuration.
 Edit your `~/.pakit.yaml` file and add the following line at the bottom, then save & exit.

 ```yaml
 ag:
   repo: unstable
 ```
+This will tell pakit to change from 'stable' to 'unstable' source for ag.
+`unstable` means latest commit to source code, `stable` means some tagged release.

 **Update Packages (specifically ag)**: `pakit -u`

 ### More Information

+For more user information, see the man page inside the package.

 For developer information on how it works see `pydoc pakit` and submodules.

-For more user information, see the man page inside the package.

-For where I am going, see DESIGN.md & the waffle.io page.
+For where I am going, see `DESIGN.md` & the waffle.io page.

 ### Dev Setup

 To install all dev packages run in the pakit root: `python setup.py deps`

+To run the test suite: `tox`

 ## Overview